collective/collective.ckeditor/README.rst

 You can install it as any Plone addon.
 Please follow official documentation_.

-Please use FCKeditor_ for Plone < 4.
+Please use CKeditor_ for Plone > 4.

 The code source can be found at https://github.com/collective/collective.ckeditor